checkout/checkout-sdk-java/README.md

 ## Files API

 Some Marketplace operations require interaction with Checkout Files API.
 This feature must be enabled when the SDK is instantiated.
+> :warning: **This configuration is deprecated and will be removed in version 6.0.0**.
+Default environment will be used.
 ```java
 import com.checkout.four.CheckoutApi;